Ragtime: Origins

+The composed ragtime of the 1890s had its origins in African American communities of the Mississippi Valley in general and St. Louis in particular.
+Most of the early ragtime musicians could not read or notate music, but instead played by ear and improvised.
+The instrument of choice by ragtime musicians during this time was usually a banjo or a piano.
+It was performed in brothels, bars, saloons, and informal gatherings at house parties or juke joints.
+These places were an excellent breeding ground for new music as European classical music was mixed with African-American folk songs.

 The first ragtime composition to be published was "La Pas Ma La" in 1895.
 It was written by minstrel comedian Ernest Hogan.
 Kentucky native Ben Harney composed the song "You've Been a Good Old Wagon But You Done Broke Down" the following year in 1896.
 The composition was a hit and helped popularize the genre to the mainstream.
+Another early ragtime pioneer was comedian and songwriter Irving Jones.

-Ragtime was also a modification of the march style popularized by John Philip Sousa, with additional polyrhythms coming from African music.
-Ragtime composer Scott Joplin (ca. 1868–1917) became famous through the publication of the "Maple Leaf Rag" (1899) and a string of ragtime hits such as "The Entertainer" (1902), although he was later forgotten by all but a small, dedicated community of ragtime aficionados until the major ragtime revival in the early 1970s.
+Ragtime was also a modification of the march style popularized by John Philip Sousa.
+Jazz critic Rudi Blesh thought its polyrhythm may be coming from African music, although no historian or musicologist has made any connection with any music from Africa.
+Ragtime composer Scott Joplin (ca. 1868–1917) from Texas, became famous through the publication of the "Maple Leaf Rag" (1899) and a string of ragtime hits such as "The Entertainer" (1902), although he was later forgotten by all but a small, dedicated community of ragtime aficionados until the major ragtime revival in the early 1970s.
 For at least 12 years after its publication, "Maple Leaf Rag" heavily influenced subsequent ragtime composers with its melody lines, chord progressions or metric patterns.

 In a 1913 interview published in the black newspaper New York Age, Scott Joplin asserted that there had been "ragtime music in America ever since the Negro race has been here, but the white people took no notice of it until about twenty years ago [in the 1890s]."